Inca Trail Ultimate Travel Guide to Machu Picchu 2024

 Hiking up to the Pass

-Can you hike the Inca Trail without a guide?
+Can I hike the Inca Trail without a guide?

 No, because according to Peruvian government regulation, to hike on the Inca Trail, you need an authorized tour operator, a licensed tour guide, and a team of personal workers (cooks and porters) who will organize everything for your adventure to Machu Picchu.